7 Best PLM Software for Fashion Teams for 2026

 3. Backbone PLM

-Its clean interface and cloud-first setup make it a strong next step for early-stage brands moving away from spreadsheets and disconnected tools.
+Its clean interface and cloud-first setup make it a practical option for early-stage brands moving away from spreadsheets and disconnected tools.

 While Backbone supports straightforward workflows effectively, growing teams may find they need additional flexibility as operations expand.